 A tireless worker it was his love of food that saw the Club present a menu of outstanding quality and it was his hands-on approach that made members and their guests eat far too much.
 It is said that many members had died prematurely due to their exuberant intake of too much good food at the Club.
 The Club also did the catering for all the important balls and banquets for Kimberley, whether it was at the Club, the Town Hall or for any other institution.
 That the menu was outstanding was a given.

-Tim Tyson, however, is remembered more for the part he played during the Siege of Kimberley 1899 – 1900.
+Tim Tyson, however, is remembered more from the part he played during the Siege of Kimberley 1899 -1900.